 The SRS Academic Network provides a great platform for open and honest discussion on important and current topics.
 It offers an opportunity for academics to discuss current research and also allows attendees to keep informed and up to date on internal University sustainability activities.
 As a research centre, this is exceptionally beneficial for the Sustainable Business Initiative (SBI).

-Sign up to the academic network email list - please use your University email address so we can confirm your eligibility.
+Enter the following network to request membership.
+Please use your University email address so we can confirm your eligibility.

 To discuss the network further, or any related topic, contact Liz Cooper.